rjankovic/bifabrik/docs/tutorial/dst_warehouse_table.md

 # key vault where you saved the app's client secret
 bif.config.security.keyVaultUrl = 'https://kv-contoso.vault.azure.net/'

-# name of the key vault secret that contains the app's secret
+# name of the key vault secret that contains the app's client secret
 bif.config.security.servicePrincipalClientSecretKVSecretName = 'contoso-clientSecret'

 # name of the destination warehouse (you don't say!)